-The IAM asserts that East and West constitute a single transportation system operating as US Airways.
-The applications were consolidated and assigned NMB File No. CR-6886.
+The Association asserts that East and West constitute a single transportation system operating as US Airways.
+The application was assigned NMB File No. CR-6893 and NMB File No. C-6887 (the transfer request) was consolidated with this case.

 The Board assigned Eileen Hennessey to investigate.